 Whatever the cause, the mountains of the Kootenays offer some of the best alpenglow on the planet, especially when they are draped in a canvas of brilliant white Kootenay Cold Smoke.

-In valley towns like Cranbrook & Kimberley, you can watch the Purcell Mountains to the west wake up with the morning sun, then watch the iconic Fisher Peak and the Steeples in the Rockies get their sunset glow on.
+In valley towns like Cranbrook & Kimberley, you can watch the Purcell Mountains to the west wake up with the morning sun, then watch the iconic Fisher Peak and the Steeples in the Canadian Rockies get their sunset glow on.

 A unique setting to enjoy an alpenglow is from the steamy winter warmth of Fairmont Hot Springs Resort public hot springs pools.
 While the sunrise alpenglow across the valley is a better show, there is something magical in looking way up at frozen, inhospitable, glowing sunset peaks of the Rockies from the comfort of a natural, rejuvenating hot spring.

 The famous ivory bowls of Fernie Alpine Resort seem to loom right over the historic town center, and downtown Fernie offers a great chance to see sunrise alpenglow with a toasty bagel in one hand and a freshly roasted coffee in the other.
 Or at the top of the alpine resort itself – at the Lost Boys Cafe (top of the Timber Chair), offering expansive views of the Elk Valley.

 KICKING HORSE MOUNTAIN RESORT

 The Dogtooth Range and Kicking Horse Mountain Resort catch the first rosy rays of alpenglow on the Purcells to the west of Golden, while the last evening colour lingers on Mount Seven and the Canadian Rockies to the east.

 KIMBERLEY ALPINE RESORT